 let mFrameID = -1;

 Notice that kUPS is the updates per second similar to the FPS discussed and it is set to 60, or 60 updates per second.
-The time available for each update is simply 1/60 seconds.
+The time available for each update is simply 1/60 of a second.
 Since there are 1000 milliseconds in a second, the available time for each update in milliseconds is 1000 * (1/60), or kMPF.

 Note When the game is running optimally, frame drawing and updates are both maintained at the same rate, FPS and kUPS can be thought of interchangeably.
 However, when lag occurs the loop skips frame drawing and prioritizes updates.
 In this case, FPS will decrease while kUPS will be maintained.